 Bio

 Korynn Morrison (b.
-1991) is a contemporary Australian artist based on Dharawal Country (southern Sydney, New South Wales).
-She holds a Bachelor of Fine Art from the National Art School (2012) and has exhibited widely in solo and group exhibitions across Australia.
-Her recent accolades include finalist selections in the 2025 St Columba’s Art Prize and the prestigious 2025 Fisher’s Ghost Art Award.
+1991) is a contemporary Australian artist based on Dharawal Country in southern Sydney.
+Trained at Australia's prestigious National Art School, she has exhibited widely in solo and group exhibitions across Australia and internationally, with her Excavated Landscapes finding their way into collections and gallery programs across the globe.
+Winner of the 2026 Revival Emerging Art Prize, her recent accolades also include finalist selections in the 2026 Inside This Box Art Prize, 2025 St Columba's Art Prize and the 2025 Fisher's Ghost Art Award.
+Morrison's work has been collected for private and corporate spaces across Australia and abroad, including major commissions and public-facing placements.

 Artist Statement

-Nature erodes, sculpting its own masterpieces.
-It floods to nourish, burns to renew, and exists in a relentless cycle of destruction and rebirth.
-Morrison’s creative process mirrors these natural rhythms.
-It is the tension held between such polarities that she seeks to capture in her Excavated Landscapes.
+Some stories find us through the soles of our feet, rising up from the earth long before the mind has a chance to name them.
+Morrison's work draws on this same instinctual knowing, the pull of what the body senses before the mind understands.
 Colour, for Morrison, is a language that speaks in many volumes.
-By constructing her compositions from the bones up through colour blocking and the strategic layering, she has developed a distinct methodology that brings depth and dimensional resonance to each work.
-Over time, each surface reaches a point of energetic tension before being sealed with a thick final coat—what Morrison refers to as a ritualistic burial.
+By constructing her compositions from the bones up through colour blocking and strategic layering, she has developed a distinct methodology that brings depth and dimensional resonance to each work.
+Over time, each surface reaches a point of energetic tension before being sealed with a thick final coat, what Morrison refers to as a ritualistic burial.

 As in nature, destruction becomes a necessary precursor to transformation.
 The excavation phase echoes the act of unearthing something long buried.
-Often unaware of what lies beneath, she re-curates each composition with power tools in hand, carving through layers of pigment to reveal the hidden foundations of the work.
-This process becomes a considered negotiation between control and surrender, as the history embedded in each surface is gradually uncovered, imperfect, unpredictable, and alive.
+Often unaware of what lies beneath, she re-curates each composition with power tools in hand, carving through layers of pigment to reveal the history embedded in each surface, imperfect, unpredictable, and alive.
 Each mark, scrape, and fragment becomes an embedded relic of the natural world.
 These surfaces act as maps of accumulated memory, revealing traces of time, tension, and transformation.